SAP/ui5-uiveri5/docs/develop.md

 ```
 $ npm run test:e2e
 ```
-By default UI5 tests are executed against the latest OpenUI5 release.
+By default, UI5 tests are executed against the latest OpenUI5 release.
 To change the version, modify the UI5 bootstrap script in `uiveri5/e2e/UI5/index.html`.

 ### Run all tests (unit and E2E)